Well Being2021-07-29

 [Read: How to Prevent Software Engineers' Burnout?]

 Burnout has a long-lasting effect on the ethos of a team.
-It is important that leaders step in to create an environment that focuses on performance outcomes while supporting and prioritizing workers’ engagement and wellbeing.
+Leaders must step in to create an environment that focuses on performance outcomes while supporting and prioritizing workers’ engagement and well-being.
 An interesting development on this front has been the use of data to support practices of well-being in the remote workplace.
 It is encouraging to witness the modern workplace evolving with data-driven practices that embody fairness, connectedness, and transparency.
 This will go a long way in building resilient organizations that can reset, relearn, and reimagine a new normal for the future of work.

 Subscribe to Hatica's blog